Lafourche Booking Log: May 5, 2023

-Mostly cloudy this morning.
-Scattered thunderstorms developing this afternoon.
-High 86F.
-Winds S at 5 to 10 mph.
-Chance of rain 40%..
+Scattered thunderstorms.
+Gusty winds and small hail are possible.
+High around 80F.
+Winds SE at 10 to 15 mph.
+Chance of rain 60%..

 Success!
 An email has been sent to with a link to confirm list signup.